 What is multi-cloud?

-A multi-cloud environment is one where an organisation leverages more than one cloud platform (with at least two public clouds) that each delivers a specific application or service.
+In cloud computing a multi-cloud environment is one where an organisation leverages more than one cloud platform (with at least two public clouds) that each delivers a specific application or service.

-All of these cloud computing and storage services are from different vendors, yet they all combine to form a single heterogenous ecosystem.
+All of these cloud computing and storage services are from different vendors, yet they all combine to form a single heterogeneous ecosystem.
 Multi-cloud has evolved into one of the most popular types of cloud deployment.
 According to Gartner, 81% of organisations are now working with two or more cloud providers.

 In the world of cloud computing, the well-worn principle of ‘less is more’ does not apply.
 Organisations are choosing to adopt a multi-cloud strategy for a number of reasons, including flexibility, consistent software updates and avoiding lock-in with one specific vendor.